Bec-Lyons/LogicAppsDevOps/README.md

   - builds the logic app and generates the connections.json file
   - deploys to the logic app resource just created via ARM

+> #### Note:
+>
-NOTE: These are two example pipelines that are relatively condensed, however you are free to separate these out into separate pipelines as suits your DevOps process. (for example, separate pipelines for build, release, infra deployments etc.).
+> These are two example pipelines that are relatively condensed, however you are free to separate these out into separate pipelines as suits your DevOps process. (for example, separate pipelines for build, release, infra deployments etc.).

 ## Known Issues & Limitations